d4rkr00t/aik/README.md

 aik index.js
 ```

+Moreover:
+* Suggest to create a file if it's not exist.
+* Change server port automatically if default is in use.

 ### Automatically install npm modules

 Aik takes care of installing npm modules for you automatically using "[npm install webpack plugin](https://github.com/ericclemmons/npm-install-webpack-plugin)".